-On Sunday the 2nd, I went to the Goodwill that’s not too far from where I live in Miami Beach.
+It’s been a very eventful year so far and I haven’t had the chance to thrift as much as I wanted to.
+However, a few weeks ago, I went to a Goodwill that’s not too far from where I live in Miami Beach.
 I love this location because of its proximity to me and because it consistently delivers.
 In fact, I would say that I have a 60–70% chance of finding something amazing every time I go there!

 I love to entertain and create beautiful tablescapes, so I am always looking for unique items to use during dinner parties or smaller get-togethers.
 On this particular trip, I found some beautiful pieces, including one whose purpose I’m still not sure about.